sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **The full-duplex side of the link will have a large number of CRC errors.
 (Ans)**
 --------
-When the store-and-forward switching method is in use, which part of the Ethernet frame is used to perform error checking using cyclic redundancy check (CRC)?
+When the **store-and-forward switching method is in use**, which part of the Ethernet frame is used to perform error checking using cyclic redundancy check (CRC)?

-* All frame fields, except the FCS field in the trailer.
+* **All frame fields, except the FCS field in the trailer.**

 * The destination MAC address in the header, and the FCS field in the trailer.

-* **The frame check sequence (FCS) field in the trailer.
-(Ans)**
+* The frame check sequence (FCS) field in the trailer.

 * The source MAC address in the header, and the FCS field in the trailer.

 --------
 On Cisco routers, routing for IPv6 is not enabled by default.
-Which command should you use to enable IPv6 routing?
+Which command should you use **to enable IPv6 routing**?

 * ipv6 enable